data-mechanics/course-2017-fal-proj/README.md

 3. number of restaurants within certain distance of location of that 100 means

 ### auth.json
-Please place the auth.json file in your folder
 Use yelp api:https://www.yelp.com/developers/documentation/v3/
-{
+Please place the auth.json file in your folder{
 	"yelp": {
 			"CLIENT_ID" : "xxxxxxxxxxxxxxxxxxxxxx",
 			"CLIENT_SECRET" : "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"